usnews/brightspot-cms/creating-modules.md

 ## Overview

 Once [Pages and Templates](/new-page.html) have been created, the next step is to add Module content types, that can be placed on those pages.
-Examples include railed modules.
+Examples include rail modules, or modules to appear within rich text areas as enhancements.

 ## Creating a Module

-Modules are created by building a Java Class with the required fields within it.
+Modules are created by building a Java Class with the desired fields within it.
 When included on a page or template, the module is rendered with a JSP file, defined through a `@Renderer.Path("")` annotation on the object.

 Start by creating a Java Class and extend `Content`.
 Add some basic fields.
-The example below is a generic module with a title and rich text.
+The example below is a generic text module with a title and rich text.

 {% highlight java %}@Renderer.Path("/generic-module.jsp")
 public class GenericModule extends Content {